Stuycs-K/T-AP1L04/README.md

 # APCS Triangle Lab

+Read the description of the constructors and methods.
+You must follow the directions, especially when it says to make new instances...

 ## Constructors

 1. ```Triangle( double x0, double y0, double x1, double y1, double x2, double y2)```